Coronavirus: Gov. Newsom calls for all California seniors to self-isolate, all bars to close

 The governor said there have been six deaths in the state related to COVID-19.

-He said state labs have conducted thousands of tests and are ramping up their ability to test at a faster basis.
+He said state labs have conducted thousands of tests and are ramping up their ability to test at a faster rate.

 Newsom's announcement comes as the number of cases in Los Angeles County has increased to 69.